Skip to content

 How many of your clients have a similar business profile?

-2 responses to “31 Days of Freelancing: Finding Client Similarities”
+2 thoughts on “31 Days of Freelancing: Finding Client Similarities”

 Good reminder Lori.
 I see this issue with new freelancers all the time.
 They have one very narrow market type in mind, and they’re shocked when you point out all the related markets they could target without having to take on another specialty.
 There are always more opportunities than you think!